Announcement

 Renters

-A renter may be eligible for rental assistance under the program if the following requirements are met:
+A renter would be eligible for rental assistance under the program if the following requirements are met:

 • Lives in a rental property in one of 57 parishes covered by the program